FranceLim/Project-1-Group-3/README.md

 # Project-1-Group-3
 Covid Vaccine

-Team Members: Lily Da, Sukhi Kaur, Lena, Thongdara, John Nguyen & Francisco Lim
+Team Members: Lily Da, Sukhi Kaur, Lena Thongdara, John Nguyen & Francisco Lim

 Project Description: We will focus on Covid datasets in relation to the United States.